OSU-Bee-Lab/buzzdetect/to-do.md

 * Parallelize
 * Learn about scheduling

-### Figure out Teams → OSC file transfer
-* Should be able to transfer files directly from Teams (SharePoint Azure Blobs) to the supercomputer.
-This would be much better in every way.
-  - Send as single archive?
-  - Send in multiple batches so that processing can start even as more files are arriving?
-  - How do you move files from the scratch space to the local storage on the node?
-* Could also send files back right to SharePoint?

 ## Documentation
 ### README.md
 * CLI commands and flags will need to change once we update buzzdetect.py

 # So much done!
 ## Preprocessing pipeline